MIRI and NIRCam Coronagraphy of HR8799 b

 Stage 5: Use the Exposure Time Calculator (ETC) to determine observing parameters

-Once target visibility is confirmed and a PSF calibration strategy adopted, we use the JWST Exposure Time Calculator (ETC) to determine the optimal exposure specifications for our program.
+Once target visibility is confirmed and a PSF calibration strategy adopted, use the JWST Exposure Time Calculator (ETC) to determine the optimal exposure specifications for your program.
 Step-by-step ETC calculation instructions can be found in the Step-by-Step ETC Guide for NIRCam and MIRI Coronagraphy of HR8799 b article.

 Stage 6: Select a suitable PSF calibrator